Religious education in Kerala: Islam

 According to K. Mohammed Basheer, Kerala has one of the oldest madrasa (Malayalam: othupalli / Palli Dar) education systems in India which has been reformed in modern times to include non-religious and religious subjects.
 Muslim communities, specifically Mappilas, form literate communities amongst Muslims in India.
 Historically, madrasas used to impart primary education about the mosque and the imams in it.
 Madrasas were non-residential, whilst residential facilities supported by mosques and the Muslim village community were called Palli Dar.
 During the British colonisation of India, madrasas were upgraded to centres of primary education.
 Post-independence, madrasas hold religious education classes before or after regular schools.
 The All Kerala Islamic Education Board were the first organization to conduct centralized examinations; subsequently, different schools of Islamic beliefs came forward to form their own Islamic education boards to train teachers and conduct centralized examinations: the Samastha Kerala Islam Matha Vidyabhyasa Board (SKIMVB), the Dakshiana Kerala Islam Matha Vidyabhyasa Board (DKIMVB), the Samastha Kerala Sunni Vidyabhyasa Board (SKSVB) and the Samastha Kerala Islamic Education Board (SKIEB).
 They are all grounded in Ahl as-Sunnah, whereas the Kerala Nadvathul Mujahideen Vidyabhyasa Board (KNM) and The Council for Islamic Education and Research (CIER) are rooted in Ahl-i Hadith.
 The Majlis al Ta'alim al Islami Kerala (Majlis) represent Jamaat-e-Islami.

 Although the Kerala government does not have its own centralizing Madrasa board, Kerala madrasas affiliate themselves to various madrasa boards backed by various religious institutions, based on different ideologies.
 Among them, the Samastha Kerala Islam Matha Vidyabhyasa Board (SKIMVB) is the largest, with 80 percent of madrasa stating they are connected to Kerala.

 Since the 20th century, Arabic language classes have been implemented in Kerala for advanced religious education.

 Islamic universities operate in Kerala, including Markazu Saqafathi Sunniyya and Darul Huda Islamic University.

 Samastha Kerala Islam Matha Vidyabhyasa Board

 The SKIMVB has affiliation of around ten thousand madrasas that account to around one million students and fifty thousand teachers, mainly from Kerala.
 It is headquartered at Kozhikode, Kerala, along with regional offices in Delhi, Mumbai, Kolkata, Bengal and Bangalore.

+The Samastha Kerala Islam Matha Vidyabhyasa Board is affiliated to Samastha Kerala Jem-iyyathul Ulama.